ngdplnk/basic-calculator-app/README.md

 # basic-calculator-android
 Basic Calculator: An experimental Python app built with KivyMD and Buildozer.
 Offers essential arithmetic operations in a sleek, user-friendly interface.

+WORK IN PROGRESS.
+WAIT FOR THE NEXT RELEASE :)